*Disclaimer: This point contains affiliate links. Please see full disclaimer for more information.

 My goal is not to sell you things and make millions or to become a famous super blogger.

-My goal is to encourage you and help you find freedom from debt and the things that are holding you back from loving your life, from picking up your starfish.
+My goal is to encourage you and help you find freedom from debt and the things that are holding you back from living the life of your dreams, from picking up your starfish.

 Everywhere we look, the world is telling us our lives aren’t good enough.
 We need more, the best, the latest.

 It’s not true.
-Our hands are full of seashells.
+We are just filling our hands with seashells.
 We are so busy juggling the good that the best passes us by.

 Maybe it’s time to let some go.
 It’s ok to be empty handed for a bit while you wait.